 1 1/2 tablespoons (3/4 ounce) fresh lemon juice

 1 tablespoon (1/2 ounce) simple syrup (1 part sugar/1 part water dissolved)

 1 cup ice cubes

-1/4 cup (2 ounces) dry sparkling wine, such as Hammersky’s Detained, chilled
+1/4 cup (2 ounces) dry sparkling wine chilled

-Using zester or paring knife, slice peel from lemon in a long, thin spiral.
+Using a zester or paring knife, slice the peel from the lemon in a long, thin spiral.
 Reserve lemon for another use and set peel aside.

 In a cocktail shaker, combine gin, lemon juice, and simple syrup.
 Add ice and shake vigorously for 20 seconds.
 Strain into a chilled Champagne flute and top with sparkling wine.

 Curl lemon peel around a finger to create a twist at least 6 inches long.
 Garnish the drink with the twist and serve immediately.

 So good.
 This drink goes well with brunch or after dinner.
 Excellent Gin choice too!